evgeniyarbatov/osrm-terraform/README.md

 # osrm-terraform

-Host OSRM with AWS EC2 with Terraform.
+Deploy OSRM to AWS EC2 with Terraform.

 # OSM Map